-Nestled in the foothills with a breathtaking view of the Rockies, FortePiano Studio
+Nestled in the foothills on the doorstep of the Rockies, FortePiano Studio

 Background & education